Dice · Threshold Audit

 • Slider visual benefit: real-time visualisation of the win-probability versus payout trade-off as position adjusts.
 Mathematically equivalent to typing a target into Limbo, but the slider creates intuitive feedback for the trade-off.

-Where Stake Slide sits across the audit set
+Where Stake Slide sits across operator coverage

-Stake Slide against the audit-set context
+Stake Slide against the coverage context

 Brand / gameSlider RTPNotable feature